 The DWG shall construct a dynamic contingency assumptions list detailing contingency assumptions for each TSP for the purpose of screening studies conducted by ERCOT and the DWG members.
 ERCOT and the DWG members shall annually review and update the dynamic contingency assumption list.
 Upon completion of the annual review, ERCOT shall collect the contingency assumptions and submit the finalized dynamic contingency assumptions list to the DWG.

-The assumptions would include:
+The assumptions shall include:

 Breaker trip time for normal clearing,